-Heritage analysts estimate the short-term costs of expanding paid family leave would be \$9 to \$12 billion over 10 years.
+Heritage analysts estimate the short-term costs of expanding paid family leave would be \$9 to \$12 billion annually in new borrowing.
 However, programs often grow more expansive over time.
-Here's how much the 10year costs could rise under different scenarios.
+Here's how much the 10-year costs could rise under different scenarios.

-Incremental Costs of Expanding Program Cost in Billions If Congress does not require workers to delay benefits \$114 Allowing workers to receive 100 percent of pay \$198 Extending benefits to other types of family leave \$231 Would allow workers to take PFL to care for themselves or sick relatives in addition to the birth or adoption of a child.
+Incremental Costs of Expanding Program Cost in Billions If Congress does not require workers to delay benefits \$114 Allowing workers to receive 100 percent of pay \$198 Extending benefits to other types of family leave \$231 Would allow workers to take PFL to care for sick relatives in addition to the birth or adoptic on of a child.

 SOURCE: Authors' calculations based on data from the Heritage Social Security Model.